-As detailed above, other than where a specified exception applies, the Listing Rules restrict listed entities from issuing new equity exceeding 15 per cent of their share capital in a 12-month period without shareholder approval.
-As discussed in Section II.i, ‘ASX Listing Rules’, supra, companies that meet certain criteria may issue new securities comprising an additional 10 per cent of their share capital.
+As detailed above, other than where a specified exception applies, the Listing Rules restrict listed entities from issuing new equity exceeding 15 per cent of their share capital within a 12-month period without shareholder approval.
+As discussed in Section II.i (in the 'ASX Listing Rules' subsection), companies that meet certain criteria may issue new securities comprising an additional 10 per cent of their share capital.

-A placement to sophisticated and professional investors will typically be undertaken utilising a company’s 15 per cent (and if applicable, the additional 10 per cent) placement capacity meaning that the number of securities issued will be dictated by these limitations.
+A placement to sophisticated and professional investors will typically be undertaken using a company's 15 per cent (and if applicable, the additional 10 per cent) placement capacity, meaning that the number of securities issued will be dictated by these limitations.

 When undertaking an offer of convertible debt securities, each security will generally be counted as the maximum number of equity securities into which it can be converted.

-The takeover prohibition in Chapter 6 will also have bearing on the number of securities being offered.
-Relevantly, the two exceptions to the takeover prohibition (discussed above) are similar to the exceptions under the Listing Rules for a rights issue, and an issue of shares to an underwriter of a rights issue.
+The takeover prohibition in Chapter 6 will also have a bearing on the number of securities being offered.
+The two exceptions to the takeover prohibition (discussed above) are similar to the exceptions under the Listing Rules for a rights issue and an issue of shares to an underwriter of a rights issue.